updated on 12 July 2022

 As a solicitor or barrister, you will be working with clients and other lawyers on matters where the stakes are high – whether it’s a high-value M&A transaction or a child custody case, there won’t be room for confusion or error.
 With expectant clients and partners waiting on your contributions and tight deadlines overhanging it all, you don’t want to miss something or make a silly mistake.

-Subsequently, meticulous attention to detail is a very important skill to cultivate – you’ll need to consider every aspect and implication of a given task and make sure that there are no spelling errors or unclear phrasing in any document you are tasked to handle.
+Subsequently, meticulous attention to detail is an important skill to cultivate – you must consider every aspect and implication of a given task and make sure that there are no spelling errors or unclear phrasing in any document you are tasked to handle.
 And if you’re dealing with numbers, they need to be checked and double-checked to prevent any errors.

 How to demonstrate it